Konrad Ryushin Marchaj

-Konrad Ryushin Marchaj was from October 2009 to January 2015 abbot of Zen Mountain Monastery, the main house of the Mountains and Rivers Order (MRO) of Zen Buddhism, founded by John Daido Loori, Roshi, from whom Marchaj received shiho in June 2009.
+Konrad Ryushin Marchaj is an independent Zen teacher in the Sōtō School of Zen Buddhism.
+From October 2009 to January 2015 he was the abbot of Zen Mountain Monastery, the main house of the Mountains and Rivers Order (MRO) of Zen Buddhism, founded by John Daido Loori, Roshi, from whom Ryushin received shiho - dharma transmission and authorization to teach - in June 2009.
 Ryushin entered into full-time residence at the Monastery in 1992 and became abbot there following Daido Roshi's death in 2009.

-As abbot and resident teacher, Ryushin oversaw the training and operations of the Monastery, working closely with Geoffrey Shugen Arnold, Roshi, who is the head of the Mountains and Rivers Order.
+In addition to his roles as the Monastery’s abbot and director of operations, he explored contemplative practices in higher education, collaborating with several liberal arts educators and administrators in the Northeast to look at ways for college students to engage religious practice as part of their education.
+Ryushin stepped down as abbot in 2015 after it was disclosed that he had been having an extramarital affair and exploring shamanic traditions.

 Ryushin came to the dharma through Vipassana meditation, eventually shifting to Zen practice and taking Daido Roshi as his teacher.
 Prior to ordination, Ryushin was a pediatrician and a psychiatrist.

-In January 2015 at the request of Shugen Roshi, Ryushin stepped down as abbot after it became known he had been involved in a brief affair.
+Ryushin guides lay students in seamlessly integrating their ordinary lives with all-encompassing, illuminating, and enlivening spiritual practice.
+He also explores the interface between rigorous Zen training and the ceremonial use of sacred plants, collaborating with Brazilian teachers in the United States and Brazil.